ardittristan/VTTColorSettings/README.md

 to your `module.json`.

+You'll also have to replace `"colorsettings"` near [this line](https://github.com/ardittristan/VTTColorSettings/blob/master/colorSetting.js#L28) with the name of your own module, otherwise the lib will not function when ran with libwraper.

 Please do inform your users in some way that they can install colorsettings as a module so they'll have the latest version of the library instead of the included version in your module.

 </details>